jdbateman/Lendivine/README.md

 2. Open the project in Xcode by selecting the Lendivine.xcodeproj project file.
 3. To build the application select the Lendivine scheme and then select Product > Run (alternatively select the Command + R keys).
 4. The application can be built and run on either an iOS simulator target or an iPhone device running iOS 8.4 or later.
+5. Credentials for the OAuth exchange are baked into the app.
+(See Constants.swift in the OAuth folder.)

 ### Run Lendivine